 Anal cancer

 Learn about this cancer that affects the anal canal and causes bleeding and pain.
-Treatment is usually with a combination of radiation and chemotherapy.
+Treatment usually involves a combination of radiation and chemotherapy.

 Overview